Limitations

 Built-in Functions

-min()andmax()support only two arguments; iterables and thekey/defaultparameters are not handled.input()is modelled as a nondeterministic string with a maximum length of 256 characters (under-approximation).print()evaluates all arguments for side effects but does not produce actual output during verification.enumerate()supports standard usage patterns but may have limitations with complex nested iterables or advanced parameter combinations.
+min()andmax()support two-argument form and single-list form only; thekeyanddefaultkeyword arguments are not supported.any()andall()currently support only list literals as arguments.any()rejects other iterables with a parse-time error;all()may trigger a dereference failure on non-list iterables.sum()supportsintandfloatelement types only; the optionalstartargument is not supported.sorted()supportsint,float, andstrelement types only;keyandreversekeyword arguments are not supported.input()is modelled as a nondeterministic string with a maximum length of 256 characters (under-approximation).print()evaluates all arguments for side effects but does not produce actual output during verification.enumerate()supports standard usage patterns but may have limitations with complex nested iterables or advanced parameter combinations.

 Lambda Expressions